joaotavora/eglot/README.md

 i.e.  information about their contents is exchanged periodically to provide enhanced code analysis via `xref-find-definitions`, `flymake-mode`, `eldoc-mode`, `completion-at-point`, among others.
+Some convenient features are only available if additional, non-essential packages ([company], [yasnippet], [markdown]) are also installed and enabled.

 To "unmanage" these buffers, shutdown the server with `M-x eglot-shutdown`.